notional-labs/placid/README.md

 ### Validators should ensure minimum 1gbps bandwidth and operate from bare metal nvme devices

 * In testing on Celestia it was clear that validators with better hardware performed better in testing.
+* A survey of hardware was performed on Celestia
+* Injective has been recommending 5gbps internet connections, and this seems a prudent recommendation for validators.

 ## Issues With Process